vranystepan/container-basics/pt1/01_docker_run.md

 ```bash
 nmap -Pn redis -p 6379
 ```

+> With this command we're checking if the port is open.
+> This will efectively verify if the name resolution works
+> or not.

 Please note that we was able to use container name as the dns name.
 That's brilliant!